vyshnavilaharithota/bloggit/README.md

 Deployed version of bloggit in github using github pages.

-This website can be accesses using https://vyshnavilaharithota.github.io/bloggit
+This website can be accessed using https://vyshnavilaharithota.github.io/bloggit